Web Development

 1. AWS Security Hub

 AWS Security Hub provides a centralized view of security alerts and compliance status across your AWS accounts.
-It aggregates findings from various AWS services and third-party tools, enabling holistic security monitoring and management.
+It aggregates findings from various AWS services and third-party tools, giving you a single pane for security monitoring and management.

 2. AWS GuardDuty